Federico Roma

 Federico Roma (born 27 June 1985) is the Argentine kickboxer and Muay Thai fighter, who has held World Kickboxing Network Super Bantamweight world titles in two styles, oriental rules and Thai boxing.

 Career

-On September 12, 2015 Roma challenged the defending champion Tomasz Makowski for WKN World Super Bantamweight title under oriental rules in Zielona Gora, Poland.
+On 12 September 2015 Roma challenged the defending champion Tomasz Makowski for WKN World Super Bantamweight title under oriental rules in Zielona Góra, Poland.
 He won the fight and became a new champion by way of TKO in the fourth round.

-On October 1, 2017 Roma fought Tristan Gaetano for a vacant WKN World Super Bantamweight Muay Thai title in the main event of Simply the Best 15 Moreno, in Moreno, Buenos Aires, Argentina.
+On 1 October 2017 Roma fought Tristan Gaetano for a vacant WKN World Super Bantamweight Muay Thai title in the main event of Simply the Best 15 Moreno, in Moreno, Buenos Aires, Argentina.
 He won the fight by a unanimous decision.

-On March 3, 2019 Roma fought Tenshin Nasukawa in the quarterfinal bout of the 58 kg tournament at RISE World Series 2019 in Tokyo, Japan.
+On 3 March 2019 Roma fought Tenshin Nasukawa in the quarterfinal bout of the 58 kg tournament at RISE World Series 2019 in Tokyo, Japan.
 He lost the fight by knockout in the third round.

-On July 6, 2019 Roma fought Darwin Saavedra at Bosch Tour 2019: Estrellas de Acero in Morón, Argentina.
+On 6 July 2019 Roma fought Darwin Saavedra at Bosch Tour 2019: Estrellas de Acero in Morón, Argentina.
 He won the fight by knockout in the second round.